-Sabbaticals, Leaves Without Pay/ with Partial Pay, and Teaching at Other Institutions
+Sabbaticals and Leaves Without Pay/ with Partial Pay

 Tenured faculty members must serve 6 years at New York University in order to be eligible to apply for a sabbatical leave.
 Following 12 semesters of service, tenured faculty are eligible to apply for a one semester of sabbatical leave at full pay or one academic year at ¾ pay.
 Alternatively, faculty members may choose to apply for a one semester of sabbatical at ¾ pay after 6 semesters.
 Sabbatical leaves cannot be “banked” or “deferred without prejudice” unless acceptable justification is provided to FAS Academic Appointments and approved by the Dean and the Provost’s Office.